bb4/bb4-website/README.md

 ## Steps to build applet projects:

-1. Building requires java, git, (optionally) intellij or eclipse.
+1. Building requires java, git, and (optionally) intellij or eclipse.
   - Install java JDK 1.7 or higher from http://www.oracle.com/technetwork/java/javase/downloads.
   - Install the latest Intellij (free community edition version) from http://www.jetbrains.com/idea/
   - Gradle wrapper is used now, so it is necessary to install gradle.